NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 # Potential issues

+## Empty object identity {#identity}

+A type with no data members is empty of valid data.
+It has no real value representation.
+But under current C++ rules, it does have one important piece of state: itself.

+The present rules of C++ require that every object have identity that is (almost) unique from every other object.
+There are two exceptions to this: a member subobject of a type may have a pointer value equal to the containing object.
+And base class subobject(s) may have pointer values equal to their derived classes.

+However, the current rules effectively guarantee that, for any two distinct objects of the same dynamic type `T`, they will have *different addresses*.
+As such, it is possible for an empty type to have out-of-object state by using its `this` pointer as a unique identifier to access said state.

+The current version of stateless subobjects changes things so that it breaks that rule.
+If a type has two stateless subobjects of the same type, the compiler may assign them the same address.
+And if that type expects its object to have identity, the object's functionality may be broken.

+There are ways to resolve this problem.

+### Explicitly forbid the problem cases

+The problem arises because two stateless subobjects of the same type exist within the same containing type.
+So we can simply forbid that.
+This is a special case rule, much as we declare that types stop being standard layout if their first NSDM is the same type as one of their empty base classes.

+We declare that an object which has more than one stateless subobject of the same type (whether base class or member) is il-formed.
+This would be recursive, up the subobject containment hierarchy.
+However, it stops looking if it recurses through most non-stateless subobjects.

+Here are some examples to clarify things:

+	stateless struct no_state{};
+	struct multiple
+	{
+		no_state ns1;
+		no_state ns2;	//Il-formed, same type as before.
+	};

+	struct empty		//Empty, but not implicitly stateless.
+	{
+		no_state ns1;
+	};

+	struct contain1
+	{
+		stateless empty e;
+		no_state ns2;	//Il-formed, contains same type as stateless e.ns1
+	};

+	struct contain2 : stateless empty
+	{
+		no_state ns2;	//Il-formed, contains same type as stateless base class empty::ns1 };

+	struct works
+	{
+		empty e;
+		no_state ns2;	//Fine. `e` is empty but *not* stateless
+						//Thus `e` has identity, and so do all of its members.
+	};

+	struct fails : empty
+	{
+		no_state ns2;	//Il-formed.
+Base class is empty and by standard-layout rules
+						//has no identity.
+	};

+As noted in the last example, this would also require adding rules dealing with EBO interaction with stateless subobjects.
+There would also need to be a "first member" for non-stateless subobjects, similar to the standard layout rule.

+This would be quite complicated, but I think such rules can be hashed out.

+A first-pass at such a rule would be, for each stateless subobject, check:

+* Any stateless subobjects in the same object.
+* Any empty-but-not-stateless base class subobjects.
+	* Both of these recurse up the containment hierarchy.
+* The first non-stateless member subobject.
+	* Recursively check for stateless subobjects and empty-but-not-stateless base classes.
+	* Recursively check the first member subobject of each type.

+### Ignore the problem

+We could just ignore the problem.
+After all, it would only be a problem in the most rare of circumstances, where:

+1. The user has created an empty type that gains state state through its identity.

+2. The user (or another user) uses this type as a stateless subobject.

+3. The user (or another user) uses this type as a stateless subobject more than once.

+I would suggest that users who do #1 can defend themselves against #2 simply by declaring that the type has an NSDM of type `char`.
+Alternatively, we can define special syntax to allow users to actively prevent an empty type from being used as a stateless subobject.

+### There is no problem

+Alternatively, we could redefine the problem.
+It only occurs when two or more stateless subobjects exist within the same stateless mass.
+So we can simply declare that, when that happens, the objects are *not distinct objects*.
+One is an alias for the other.

+As such, we have identity only of the ultimate non-stateless containing subobject.
+If the user expects (given the above example) `multiple::ns1` and `multiple::ns2` to be different objects, then the user is simply wrong to think so.

+This sounds like the previous suggestion, but it really is different.
+In the previous suggestion, it's a corner case.
+With this suggestion, we conceptually re-evaluate what it means for a subobject to be stateless.
+That being stateless means that the object shares its identity with all other stateless objects in the same non-stateless container.

+That is, rather than declaring it to be an unfortunate bug, we embrace it as a feature.
+As such, we *actively forbid* implementations from allowing different stateless instances at the same level from having different addresses. `multiple::ns1` *must* have the same address as `multiple::ns2`.

+This also means that there is only one such object.
+This creates an interesting problem with object lifetime and construction/destruction calls.
+Indeed, any per-member compiler-generation function call.

+On the one hand, if there is only one such object, then there should only be one constructor and one destructor call.
+But there are two member variables, and having only one call would be weird.
+Indeed, the two objects could be subobjects of different stateless subobjects.

+What's worse is that, if the user declares a copy constructor or assignment operator, they will have to list both objects in their member initializer.
+If they declare an assignment operator, they have to list both objects.

+So the only logical alternative here is that you *have* to call the constructor multiple times.
+In which case, the object model has to change.

+In order for stateless subobjects of any kind to work, we declare that many objects of different types live in the same region of storage.
+In order for two stateless subobjects of the same type to live in the same region of storage, we have to declare that, since they have no value representation, then a memory location can conceptually hold any number of stateless subobjects of any type.
+Even if they are the same type.

+As such, constructing one member subobject begins its lifetime.
+Constructing a second begins its lifetime.
+This leaves you with two objects of the same type in the same location of memory.

+### Only stateless types can lose identity

+This is effectively a combination of the first and third ideas.

+As currently presented here, a type declared `stateless` has very few differences from a type that is empty.
+The primary difference is that, if it is used to declare a subobject, then that declaration will implicitly be `stateless`.

+However, we can add certain features, based on the fact that the writer of the class declared it to be `stateless`.
+By declaring the class as such, we can define that the user has declared that the class *itself* lacks unique identity.
+As such, the user has entered into a contract that makes it clear that two subobjects of the same containing object refer to the same object.

+Thus, we apply the third idea, but only to types which the user has explicitly blessed as such.

+For all empty-but-not-stateless types, we apply the first rule.
+If we declare a `stateless` subobjects for a type that is empty-but-not-stateless, compilation will fail if that type could alias with another instance of itself elsewhere within that object, recursively up the subobject hierarchy.

+### Only stateless types can be stateless subojbects.

+With this solution, we use the assumption implicit in the previous idea (that if you declare a type to be `stateless`, then you are saying that your code will not rely on it having unique identity).
+And we simply say that a subobject can only be declared stateless if its type is explicitly declared stateless.

+This solves the unique identity problem by forcing the user to explicitly specify when it is OK to lose unique identity.
+However, it fails to solve the general problem of people using EBO as a means for having a stateless subobject.
+They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of empty types that qualify for EBO.

 ## The Unknown

 One of the most difficult aspects of dealing with any form of stateless type system is that it represents something that is very new and very complicated for C++ to deal with.
 As such, the wording for this needs to be quite precise and comprehensive, lest we introduce subtle bugs into the standard.